-New Multi Factor Authentication or
+New Multi Factor Authentication orp

 Name Generic TOTP

-RADIUS OTP Method
+RADIUS OTP Method Strip OTP

-Character separator Define the method to be used in RADIUS to trigger OTP.
+Define the method to be used in RADIUS to trigger OTP.

+Character separator ,

 Please specify the char to split password field to get the code.

 Cache duration 60 seconds

 The duration time that is use to cache the MFA information.
-This approximately represent the time for the user to complete the user to compl ete the authentication.
+This approximately represent the time for the user to complete the user to co ete the authentication.